Women & Management

 The awareness and understanding of these (and many more) differences, is important in many aspects of life, including business.
 If we know our memory and emotional perceptions, our verbal communication skills, and our visual perceptions differ, shouldn’t that impact the way we market our products?
 A one size fits all approach to marketing simply doesn’t suffice.

 When dealing with a hot topic like gender, I think it’s important to approach it from a point of facts and science.
-And Brennan delivers on that front.
 Throughout the book, the discussion is fact-based and data-driven.
-Brennan uses data and scientific research to explain how women function during the purchasing process.
+Brennan uses data and scientific research to explain how the thought process when women make purchasing decisions.